experimentarium/times/docs/part-2/09-etl.md

 ## Variables

-The variables that are used to model the Endogenous Technological Learning option in TIMES are presented in below.
+The variables that are used to model the Endogenous Technological Learning option in TIMES are presented in Table below.
 As is the case with the modeling of lumpy investments, the primary role of the variables and equations used to model ETL is to control the standard TIMES investment variable (VAR_NCAP) and the associated dynamic cost of these investments, so ETL is rather self-contained.
 That is the VAR_NCAP variable links the ETL decisions to the rest of the model, and the VAR_IC investment cost variable determines the associated contribution to the regional investment costs (VAR_OBJINV).
 Note that the special